nabil828/comp4537-f22/Assignments/A1/readme.md

 # Assignment 1 Draft - Pokémon API
-Build a Restful API server to provide data related to Pokémons.
+Build a Restful API to serve Pokémons data.

 You have to provide the following routes